Questions about gifts

 Gifts should be delivered to Family Giving Tree's Holiday Wish Drive warehouse by Tuesday, December 11th.
 Earlier deliveries on December 7th, 8th and 10th are welcome.
 Please count your gifts and complete the drop-off form.
 Bring this form with you to the warehouse.
 For warehouse and drop-off hours see the calendar.

-In addition, this year we have two one-day drop-off points:
+In addition, this year we have three remote drop-off points:

 Cross Streets @ 3 Crosses Church, 20600 John Drive